Singapore is getting food supplies despite Malaysia's virus curbs

 He said the government was monitoring the situation closely and was in touch with Malaysian counterparts to ensure that food and other supplies will be able to flow to Singapore as agreed by Malaysian Prime Minister Muhyiddin Yassin in a phone call with Singapore leader Lee Hsien Loong.

-Malaysia has banned citizens from travelling overseas and visitors from entering the country from Wednesday until March 31.
+Malaysia has banned citizens from traveling overseas and visitors from entering the country from Wednesday until March 31.